MihaiAC/miscellaneous-projects/django_exploration/django_notes/General notes.md

 Not a replacement for Selenium (tests rendered HTML + JS behaviour) - just checking that the correct templates are being rendered + that it receives correct context data.
 `RequestFactory` for testing view functions directly

+Each test inside a TestCase subclass is run inside a transaction and then the DB is flushed.

 # Docker #
 psycopg2 binary on Alpine needs: `postgresql-client, build-base, postgresql-dev, musl-dev` - you seem to need a special build phase for this + Alpine doesn't seem to be recommended if you want to do this in a production environment.
 Use python slim instead.